S87GMIL/e621Configurator/README.md

 ### Post View Specific Settings
 <p>
 In here you can define custom groups that will be displayed in the selection dialog when pressing "Add to set". <br>
-This can be especially helpfull if you have a lot of sets and want to order and group them in some way to make the dropdown more organized.<br>
+This can be especially helpful if you have a lot of sets and want to order and group them in some way, to make the dropdown more organized.<br>
-Sets that should be included in a group can be defined either using wildcards in the form of "*", or using their name e.g.:<br>
+Sets that should be included in a group can be defined either by using wildcards in the form of "*", or by using their display name.<br>
 </p>

 <image src="./images/customSetGroupTable.png" style="box-shadow: 0px 0px 10px black;">